 aloe vera cream gel or soap

-Aloe vera gel, cream or soap: which is best for skin care?
+Aloe vera gel, cream or soap: which one should you choose based on your skin type?

-So pay attention that in this post we are going to compare the three most popular aloe vera formats: gel, cream and soapto help you determine which is best for your circumstances.
+In this article, we are going to compare the three most popular aloe vera formats: gel, cream and soap, so you can decide which one’s right for you.

 What is aloe vera cream used for?